Changeover to Raw Guide

 *We also have natural and herbal products for fleas, worms etc. to help minimize the amount of toxic load on your pet.

-*Dog may appear to lose weight in first couple of weeks, this will be excess fat reserves being dropped, then body will ‘muscle-up’ being heavier but more trim and shapely.
+*Dogs may appear to lose weight in first couple of weeks, this will be excess fat reserves being dropped, then their body will ‘muscle-up’ being heavier but more trim and shapely.

-Veterinary weight charts may now no longer be reliable, check your dogs condition by ensuring you can always feel and count every rib, but not feel in between ribs or see spine.
+Veterinary weight charts may now no longer be reliable, as they are based on kibble-fed dogs who have a higher ratio of fat, and muscle is heavier than fat, so we now recommend moving forwards you check your dogs condition by, when they are standing straight, running your hands over the ribcage, and ensuring you can always feel and count every rib, but not feel skin-on-bone, in-between ribs or see spine.

 If you choose to give your dog a bone, Always stay with them whilst they eat it, to be safe.